mvolkmann/blog/src/htmx.md

 an htmx attribute like `hx-get` to be dynamic.
 It can, for example, change whenever the value of an Alpine variable changes.

-The three approaches shown below all uses the UI shown below.
+The three approaches shown below all uses the following UI.

 <img alt="htmx dynamic endpoint" style="width: 50%"
   src="/blog/assets/htmx-dynamic-endpoint.png?v={{pkg.version}}">